garrettburt/garrettburt.github.io/_posts/8018-08-31-fargoHealthGroup.md

 plot(fit, main = 'Decomposed Abbeville Time Series') fit$time.series #components for each observation
 ```

 ![alt]({{ site.url }}{{ site.baseurl }}/images/fargo/decomposition.jpeg)

+As you can tell from the visualization there is a seasonal and trend component associated with this time series.
+Therefore we are able to use our forecasting models, as they require the data be seasonal.

 # Forecasting Models
 Model 1 – Holt-Winters Exponential Smoothing